The current coronavirus (COVID-19) pandemic is a situation we’re monitoring very carefully.

 Sick Pay Insurance (SPI)

-Claims will be paid for a maximum of 14 days following satisfactory completion of the deferred period in accordance with our policy terms and conditions.
+Claims will be paid for a maximum of 14 days following satisfactory completion of the deferred period according to our policy terms and conditions.
 This only applies in relation to the coronavirus.

 Medical evidence to support the claim will be required if self-isolation goes beyond 14 days.